 Once you've got a deal in mind, make sure you have all the details on exactly what you'll be signing up for – and for how long.
 If you're not given one, ask for a speed estimate for your address, as well as checking for any connection or router charges and the total monthly cost.

 If you're switching between providers who use the Openreach telecoms network - such as BT, EE, Sky and TalkTalk – then your new provider will arrange the whole transfer for you.
 They'll let your old provider know that you want to move and you'll then be sent notification letters (from your old and new providers) confirming what's happening and when the transfer should take place as well as setting out any early termination charges that you'll have to pay.

 Our guide on how to contact your broadband provider includes customer service numbers for the biggest providers.

 Step 4: Contact your existing provider (if required)

-If you're switching to or from a cable network, you'll need to stop your service with your current provider and start a new one with a new provider (sometimes known as 'cease and re-provide').
+If you're switching to or from a cable network such as the one used by Virgin Media, you'll need to stop your service with your current provider and start a new one with a new provider (sometimes known as 'cease and re-provide').

 In these circumstances you'll need to contact both your current provider to cancel your contract and your new provider to arrange your new broadband service.
 You'll then receive notification from the provider you are leaving that your contract is ending (and notification of any charges associated with this), and will be given a new contract from your new provider which will tell you when your contract is due to start.